 - Create emails with a consistent layout.
 If the mailing list is up and ready, create an email campaign with the help of a drag-and-drop editor, which allows creating great templates without coding.
 Besides, you can use pre-designed templates provided by SendPulse.

 - Write a good copy.
 The style of the text should correspond to your brand’s general identity.
 Create a funny and intriguing subject line and preheader text.
 Put the most tasteful information there to encourage the recipients to open your email.
 The copy inside the email should be meaningful with a purpose in every word and lead a reader to the CTA smoothly.

 - Personalize an email campaign.
-Another strong tool to reach success in an email campaign is personalization.
-The data which you’ve gathered before enables you to personalize the subject line and provide subscribers with slightly different emails at once according to their email preferences and behavior.
+Another reliable tool for success with an email campaign is personalization.
+The data that you’ve gathered enables you to personalize the subject line and provide subscribers with slightly different emails at once according to their email preferences and behavior.

 How to send an email campaign with SendPulse

 - Test and send

 - Automatically resend to unread

 - Register an account.
 Fill the registration form in our service.

 - Add a mailing list.
 Upload an existing mailing list or create your own.
 Never buy a mailing list because it will hurt your business and sender reputation.
 Use double opt-in to ensure all subscribers have provided you with a valid email address.
 Check your mailing list with our Email Verifier.
 It will find and remove invalid email addresses from your list for free.

 - Create a campaign.
 Create an email campaign with our simple and intuitive drag-and-drop editor, or use preset free templates.
 Try to keep your design and copy consistent, relevant to your offer, and your brand’s identity.